What We Do

 Action for Stammering Children (ASC) is a UK charity which aims for a society where children and young people who stammer have the same opportunities and quality of life as their peers.
 Our goal is to ensure that every child and young person across the UK who stammers has access to effective services and support to help them meet the challenges they face.

 Based in The Michael Palin Centre for Stammering Children, the charity is a strong supporter, commissioning specialist assessments and therapies for children and young people that stammer, appropriate research, and the training of speech and language therapists across the country.

-In 2016/17 the Charity helped more than 4,000 children and young people who stammer through a range of initiatives and projects including:
+The Charity helps children and young people who stammer, through a range of initiatives and projects including:

-In 2016/17 the ASC funded helpline actioned 597 calls by worried parents/carers, young people, SLTs and teachers, ensuring access to a Speech and Language therapist where needed and guidance of help and next steps.
+The ASC funded helpline takes calls from worried parents/carers, young people, SLTs and teachers, ensuring access to a Speech and Language therapist where needed and guidance of help and next steps.

 Supporting Specialist Assessment Services

 At the core of our work is the specialist assessment service for any child or young person in the UK, aged 2-18, who stammers.
 Both parents attend with their child where possible, so that the stammering issue can be fully assessed in the context of each individual family.
 Families are seen by two specialist therapists who spend a morning or afternoon with the child and their parents during which they can identify and fully understand the factors underlying the child’s stammer.